 A massive hello to all our amazing Turtles!
-We are so excited and very lucky to be teaching you all this coming year.
-This year, the adults in your classroom will be:
+I am so excited and very lucky to be teaching you all this coming year.
+From January, Mr Hickling will be teaching you 5 days per week.

-We are also really lucky to have Mrs Randall who is our amazing Teaching Assistant who will be supporting in Turtles class every week day.
+We are also really lucky to have Mrs Dietrich who is our amazing Teaching Assistant who will be supporting in Turtles class on Monday, Tuesday and Thursday.

 Start time - Arrive at school between 8.30am - 8.50am; follow the one way system onto the school ground; to the main gate near Oakfield Road entrance.
-You need to walk to the very top of the hill and enter school through the main entrance, walk up the ramp towards the Year 5 and Year 6 classrooms, turn left towards the stairs at the end of the corridor, walk carefully down the stairs and then along the bottom corridor to your classroom door.
+You need to walk to the very top of the hill, down the steps and around the side of the school building until you reach Year 3's side door (the white door under the canopy).

-Finish time - 3pm; please make sure you know which gate you are meeting your parents at (Oakfield Road or Merttens Drive) so that you know which one way system to follow when we leave school.
+Finish time - 3pm; please make sure you know where you are meeting your adults so that you know which one way system to follow when we leave school.